loatheb/onekey-bridge/README.md

 In the `enumerate` and `listen` results, there are now two new fields: `debug` and `debugSession`. `debug` signals that device can receive debug link messages.

-Session management is separate for debug link and normal interface, so you can have two applications - one controlling onekey and one "normal".
+Session management is separate for debug link and normal interface, so you can have two applications - one controlling OneKey and one "normal".

 There are new calls: